How Generation Z is changing, and challenging, the future of travel

 The power of social media cannot be understated when it comes to serving Gen Z travelers.
-Many industry brands have already embraced Snapchat and YouTube to capture and engage with this new demographic, serving as the perfect mediums to highlight their offerings and experiences.
+Many industry brands have already embraced Snapchat, TikTok and YouTube to capture and engage with this new demographic, serving as the perfect media to highlight their offerings and experiences.

 A personalized approach to customer service via both digital channels and in-person interactions should also be leveraged.
 In fact, 22% of Gen Z say they would be much more likely to choose a company/brand that offers a personalized experience over others.

 And when strategizing on customer-facing communications and brand voice, your company should consider incorporating more Gen Z friendly speak across service channels.
 According to a study by Bank of America, these customers are far more likely than older generations to use emojis (95% compared to 79%) and acronyms (87% compared to 69%).